NPinzin/Phishing-Email-Detection-NewHacks-2024/README.md

 ### *HTML_extraction.ipynb*
 > Implements several functions to scrape an email as a string of html into the paramaters above using **Python** libraries such as **RegEx**, **BeautifulSoup4**, and **tldextract**.
-# Neural Network
-Built using PyTorch in a Jupyter Notebook \

-Dataset was pulled from https://github.com/diegoocampoh/MachineLearningPhishing taking over 2000 emails from the Enron database and 2000 emails from reported phishing emails. \
-Through a series of functions using BeautifulSoup, etc **** the following paramaters are pulled out from each of the emails.

 # References